numfocus/gsoc/CONTRIBUTING-students.md

 please check those points.
 We will be fair, we promise.
 You can always ask us and we will help you.

-- 5pts Communicated with us org mentors ?
+- 5pts Have you communicated with the organization's mentors?
-- 5pts Communicated with the community ?
+- 5pts Have you communicated with the community?
-- 5pts Do you reference projects you coded WITH links to repos or provided code?
+- 5pts Did you reference projects you coded WITH links to repos or provided code?
-- 5pts Do you provide all demanded ways of contact (email, skype, mobile/phone, and twitter, chat and/or tumblr if available)
+- 5pts Did you provide several methods to contact you? (email, skype, mobile/phone, twitter, chat, and/or tumblr if available)
-- 3pts Do you add a preliminary project plan (before, during, after GSOC)?
+- 3pts Did you include a preliminary project plan (before, during, after GSoC)?
-- 3pts Do you state which project you are applying for and why you think you can do that?
+- 3pts Did you state which project you are applying for and why you think you complete the project?
-- 3pts Do you have time for GSOC?
+- 3pts Do you have time for GSoC?
 This is a paid job!
 State that you have time in your motivation letter, and list other commitments!
-- 1pts Added a link to ALL your application files to a cloud hoster like github or dropbox? (easy points! 😉 )
+- 1pts Did you add a link to ALL your application files to a cloud hoster like GitHub or Dropbox? (easy points! 😉)
 - 0pts Be honest!
 Only universal Karma points. 🙂
-- 5pts Did you do push code to the existing code?
-Or did a bugfix?
+- 5pts Did you create a pull request on the existing code?
-- 5pts Communication until accepted students are announced.
+- 5pts Did you continue communication until accepted students are announced?

 ### During the summer